janverschelde/PHCpack/src/doc/source/options.rst

 The factorization method take on input a witness set for a pure dimensional solution set of a polynomial system.
 For small degrees, a combinatorial factorization method will be fast.
-The second factorization methods applies monodromy loops, using the linear trace test as a stop criterion.
+The second factorization method applies monodromy loops, using the linear trace test as a stop criterion.

-The last option in the menu of ``phc -f`` gives access to a tropical method to detect a common factor of two Laurent polynomials.
+Another option in the menu of ``phc -f`` gives access to a tropical method to detect a common factor of two Laurent polynomials.

 phc -g : check the format of an input polynomial system